 Handing in your resume in person to a manager adds a personal touch that allows them to associate a face with the name on the resume.
 It can help you to stand out from the people that may be submitting their applications through company websites or email.

 Make sure that you apply everywhere that you would be interested in working, even if they do not specifically say that they are hiring.
 You never know when a position may open up.

 4. Accept an Internship

-Whether you are looking for your first job or hoping to break into a new industry, internships can be a valuable tool that allow you to gain experience and make new connections.
+Whether you are looking for your first job or hoping to break into a new industry, internships can be a valuable tool that allows you to gain experience and make new connections.
 While many internships are unpaid, some do offer compensation or even college credit.

 If there is an employer in your area that you would be interested in working for, ask them about internships.
 Sometimes this information is available on their website, on job search databases like Indeed, or can be found through local colleges.

 If you aren’t sure if a company is offering internships, you can always call their human resources department to ask about opportunities.
 Doing well in an internship program can help you advance quickly in a company, propel you on a career path, and help you decide what kind of work you want to do long term.

 Remember that everyone had to start somewhere, and most employers are more than willing to give people a chance.
 Finding a job with no experience doesn’t have to be scary or daunting.
 It is an important first step in achieving your financial goals.